 - Dream Sue: She has a dream at the beginning of "Batgirl Returns" where she saves Batman from Two-Face, Penguin, and Joker single-handedly.
 Just as they're about to make out, Dick Grayson wakes her from her nap.

-- El Cid Ploy: This is Batgirl's origin: dressing up as Batman in an effort to add the Bat's support to Commissioner Gordon's innocence.
+- El Cid Ploy: This is Batgirl's origin.
+She dressed up as Batman in an effort to add the Dark Knights support to Commissioner Gordon's innocence.

-- Fire-Forged Friends: With Supergirl in "Girls' Night Out".
+- Fire-Forged Friends: With Supergirl in "Girls Night Out".
 Kara is after Livewire (who would join up with Poison Ivy and Harley Quinn), and Barbara teams with Kara to stop them.
-They'd bond through the episode, and in the Christmas Episode of Justice League, "Comfort and Joy," it's said Barbara invited Kara to go skiing with her.
+They'd bond through the episode, and in the Christmas Episode of Justice League, "Comfort and Joy", it's mentioned that Barbara invited Kara to go skiing with her.

 - Hidden Depths: She had been fearing for a while what would happen if she never got the chance to tell her dad.

-- Magic Skirt: She wears one in The New Batman Adventures revamp.
+- Magic Skirt: She wears one in The New Batman Adventures.

 - Ms. Fanservice: She has a nice figure and her Batgirl costume is form-fitting.